 Thinking about a career in the skilled trades?
 Get answers to your questions about studying at Loyalist, what the professors are like and what kinds of hands-on experience to expect … and whatever else is on your mind.
 Our skilled trades student mentors will be happy to answer your questions.
-Our student mentors are recipients of the W. Garfield Weston Foundation Fellowship.
+Our student mentors are recipients of the Weston Family Scholarship in the Skilled Trades.
 You can expect a response by email within 48 hours (Monday to Friday).

 Meet our student mentors

 Will completed the first in-class component of his apprenticeship one day a week at Loyalist while training on the job in Peterborough.
 Will is happy to share his experience with others embarking on a new career: “I think mentoring is a part of life in general,” he says.
 “People need a helping hand and when you find somebody else who enjoys a trade like automotive mechanics, you get to share that experience.
 It’s a win-win situation.”